An upper bound for the number of chess diagrams without promotion: Methods

 \subsection{A graph on the set of diagrams}

 Each diagram is associated with a unique quadruplet $\mathcal{P}=(P_w,P_b,p_w,p_b)$ where $P_w$ and $P_b$ are respectively the number of white and black pieces and $p_w$ and $p_b$ are the number of white and black pawns.
-Note that the term pieces here is excluding pawns.
-We will use the term men for the physical pieces of the set, including the pawns.
 As we are interested in the case without promotion, the following inequalities hold: $1\leq P_w\leq 8$, $1\leq P_b\leq 8$, $0\leq p_w\leq 8$ and $0\leq p_b\leq 8$.
-A given quadruplet is a subset of the set of diagrams and the family of all quadruplets is a partition of the sets of diagram.
+A given quadruplet represents a subset of the set of diagrams and the family of all quadruplets is a partition of the set of diagrams.

-The set of quadruplets can be represented as an oriented graph: each quadruplet is a vertex of the graph and edges are the legal transitions during a game of chess from a quadruplet to another (see Fig.\ref{f1}).
+The set of quadruplets can be represented as an oriented graph: each quadruplet is a vertex of the graph and edges are the legal transitions during a game of chess from a quadruplet to another (see Fig.\ref{f2}).
 These transitions are only due to captures, as we do not take promotions into account.
 For each edge of the graph, the color and the nature (piece or pawn) of the captured piece is known.
 Hence we also know the color of the capturing man, but most of the time its nature is unknown, as it can be either a piece or a pawn.
 On the graph, any quadruplet except the root has at least one and at most four predecessors.
 For example $(8,8,8,6)$ has just one predecessor which is $(8,8,8,7)$, whereas $(7,6,7,5)$ has four predecessors which are $(8,6,7,5)$, $(7,7,7,5)$, $(7,6,8,5)$ and $(7,6,7,6)$.
 The edge between $(8,8,8,7)$ and $(8,8,8,6)$ represents the capture of a black pawn.
 We define the root of the graph as the quadruplet $\mathcal{P}_0=(8,8,8,8)$.
 The diagram of the starting position, as well as all the diagrams with 32 men, is associated with this quadruplet.